epoca-technology/epoca-gui/README.md

-# PLUTUS GUI
+# EPOCA GUI

-Plutus GUI is an application designed to interact with Plutus' Core API through HTTP Requests.
+Epoca GUI is an application designed to interact with the Core API through HTTP Requests.

 ## Requirements